-Andy Warhol’s 1981 The Shadow 267 is from his Myths series.
-Warhol portrayed himself as “The Shadow” a popular radio crime fighter from the 1930s.
-The double portrait has him looking out at the viewer as well as in a darkened, shadowy profile.
+The Shadow 267 (Trial Proof) is part of Andy Warhol’s 1981 Myths series.
+In this piece, Warhol portrays himself as “The Shadow,” a popular radio crime fighter from the 1930s.
+The Shadow Radio Show was narrated by a mysterious character and crime fighter in order to boost the sales of the Detective Story Magazine, produced by the same company as the show.
+In Warhol’s take on “The Shadow,” the double portrait has him looking out at the viewer as well as in a darkened, shadowy profile.

 Perhaps the question that the image begs of the viewer is one of the recurring lines from the show: “Who knows what evil lurks in the hearts of men?”

 The Shadow 267 (Trial Proof) by Andy Warhol as Part of his Larger Body of Work